 When we think about the various liquids in our car, we tend to focus mainly on oil levels.
 When to get an oil change and the importance of that oil change are usually known by most owners.
 That said, we must not forget that there are other important liquids in our car that also need to be monitored.

 “Almost every single major mechanical component in your engine relies on some sort of liquid to function or to be protected.
-Some of these fluids do not need to be changed often, but they must be checked periodically to avoid any mechanical issues”, says a service technician at Elite BMW.
+Some of these fluids do not need to be changed often, but they must be checked periodically to avoid any mechanical issues”, says a service technician at Destination Mazda Vancouver.

 Here are some of the most important liquids in your vehicle.